Equine coat color: Basic coat colors

 In the absence of DNA testing, chestnut and bay can be distinguished from each other by looking at the mane, tail and legs for the presence of black points.
 There is a proposed allele that darkens a bay coat to seal brown, and the sooty gene is linked to other forms of dark bay.

 Genetically, a chestnut horse is a horse without the ability to produce black pigment, while a black horse does not have dominant agouti to restrict their black pigment to points.
 The MC1R (extension) either binds alpha-MSH and signals for black and red pigment to be produced ('E' at extension), or it only signals for red ('e' at extension).
 ASIP (agouti) either blocks MC1R from binding to alpha-MSH and signalling for black ('A' at agouti), or it does not ('a' at agouti).
 The extension gene determines whether the cells can decide to produce black and red, and can be either E (able to produce black and red) or e (only able to produce red, as in chestnut).
-To be chestnut a horse must have two copies of e, so the genotype is e/e.
+To be chestnut, a horse must have two copies of e, so the genotype is e/e.
 A horse with a genotype of E/E or E/e can still make black and red pigments and will be bay or black.
 Meanwhile, the agouti gene determines whether the cells can stop producing black.
 The A version of agouti means that it can, so as long as has E at extension the base color will be bay.
 The a version of agouti means the cells cannot stop producing black, so a horse with two copies of a (genotype a/a) and E at extension will be black rather than bay.

+Points

+The word "points" is given to the mane, tail, lower legs, and ear rims with respect to horse coloration.
+The overall name given to a horse's coat color depends on the color of both the points and the body.
+For example, bay horses have a reddish-brown body with black points.

+Point coloration is most often produced by the action of the agouti gene.
+It acts on the extension gene, when present, to suppress black color to all but the extremities of the horse; the legs, mane, tail and tips of the ears.
+If the extension gene is not present, the effect of agouti is not visible, as there is no black color present to suppress.

+Other genes, such as those for white markings, may affect a horse's coat color in addition to agouti, and if present, can further alter or suppress black hair color and may mask any point coloration.
+In particular, Gray horses are born dark and lighten with age; if born bay, they will eventually lose point coloration as the body hair silvers with age, though often the points are the slowest areas of the body to go gray.

+Point coloration may also be visible on horses with other dilution genes that act upon a bay base coat.
+These include: